end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-12-the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane.md

 ## Anti-crash technology (ATC) is a mess

 I never trusted this technology.
 It is based on a light sensor on top and bottom of the plane which detect which side is the lightest and which is the darkest and assumes that dark side is the ground.
-If the system detect that light side is “under” your plane, it will try to recover by taking the ownership of the commands.
+If the system detect that light side is "under" your plane, it will try to recover by taking the ownership of the commands.
 This means that flying the plane on a cloudy day or over a light ground area can be disastrous.
 The system can be turned off by flipping a switch on your controller but I would tend to forget to check these before a flight.
 Don’t even think to make a loop with this system turned on because that would be bad.
 I don’t know about you, but if I crash my plane, I has to be my fault and not the one of a faulty system that made a wrong decision.
 Aside of that, you \*may\* (and this is the key word) find some examples on the net were this technology saved their plane from a potential crash.
 Good news is this technology can be permanently disabled by unplugging both sensors.

 # Final decision